hernanchavezthielemann/GRO2LAM/README.md

 Then, without changing the folder, execute the run script:

     ~$ ./run

-After that an intuitive graphical user interface should appear.
+After ./run that an intuitive graphical user interface should appear.
+This GUI interface will guide the user through all the inputs needed to perform the conversion correctly as is shown in the next section.

 ## Usage